agendaopensource/agendaopensource/README.md

 - `moment` to make dates easy to work
 - `axios` Promise based HTTP client for the browser and node.js

+# Security
+If you discover any security related issue, please email tiagompglopes@gmail.com instead of using the issue tracker.
+Check [security.txt](/security.txt) for more details.

 # ToDo:
 - Move all custom CSS values into theme.js
 - Review all styles (use theme constants!)